hansbinderup/meltdown-chess-engine/README.md

     * For release/optimized build: `./scripts/build.sh -r` (-r is optional and will run the compiled executable)
     * For debugging in gdb: `./scripts/debug.sh`
     * Compile and run unit-tests: `./scripts/unit_test.sh`

+### Compiling without Docker

+If you prefer to compile without Docker you must ensure that `meson` (min. v1.1) is installed and your compiler supports cpp26.
+You can then run step #3 from above.

 ## Nightly builds